SmingHub/Sming/Sming/building.rst

 This example includes additional files for the submodule.
 There are some advantages to this approach:

-1. Don’t need to modify or create .patch
+1. Don't need to modify or create .patch
 2. Changes to the file are easier to follow than in a .patch
 3. **IMPORTANT** Adding a component.mk file in this manner allows the build system to resolve dependencies before any submodules are fetched.